munaibh/WowPapersAPI/README.md

-# WowPapersAPI
+# Wow Wallpapers API
-An API for a wallpaper website (made using NodeJS, ExpressJS and Mongoose).
+An API made using NodeJS, ExpressJS and Mongoose.
+This API will be consumed by a website I hope to make in the future and returns data in JSON format.